AIMTRON ELECTRONICS

 What Could Break the Thesis

-Friction points in the growth narrative
+Friction points hidden in the Balance Sheet

 SME Liquidity & Dilution